 It may be helpful to make some adjustments in your home to make daily living tasks easier and reduce your chance of injuries, such as removing rugs or raising toilets.

-In some cases, caregivers can reduce behavior problems by changing the way they interact with people with dementia.
+In some cases, caregivers can reduce behavioral problems by changing the way they interact with people with dementia.
 Ask your loved one's doctor about any available resources that provide training in caring for someone with dementia.
 Possible changes in interaction include:

 - Avoiding events or activities that trigger the undesirable behavior